Paladin's Quest: Music

 The musical score for Paladin's Quest was composed by anime and game composer Kōhei Tanaka.
-A promotional MiniDisc containing 10 tracks with the game's original music was released by Asmik under the title Welcome to the Lennus World!.
+A promotional MiniDisc containing 10 tracks of the game's original music was released by Asmik under the title Welcome to the Lennus World!
 A separate soundtrack titled Lennus: Memory of the Ancient Machine Original Album also contains 10 tracks, half composed of arranged instrumental medleys of the game's music and the other half consisting of dramatic dialogue.
 The album was released by Future Land on December 2, 1992.

 Reception

 Paladin's Quest received mixed to negative reviews.
 GamePro commented that the game "feels rather stale.
-Its dialogue, story, transitions, settings, and even its game play seem to have been done before."
+Its dialogue, story, transitions, settings, and even its gameplay seem to have been done before."
 They criticized the system wherein magic usage draws from the character's pool of hit points, and found the characters in general underpowered against the game's enemies, requiring tedious backtracking to inns and reloading of saves.
-Mike Weigand of Electronic Gaming Monthly commented, "For fans of Soul Blazer, this borrows the perspective, but it isn't as interactive plus combat isn't as direct.
+Mike Weigand of Electronic Gaming Monthly commented, "For fans of Soul Blazer, this borrows the perspective, but it isn't as interactive, plus combat isn't as direct.
 Fans of these kinds of RPG games will probably be more than satisfied."
 Zy Nicholson reviewed the game as an import in British magazine Super Play.
 He commented that Paladin's Quest is short and falls within the graphical limitations of the last-generation NES, both things which he found particularly hard to accept given the cart's above-average size and accordingly above-average price.
 He also described the controls as very awkward.
 He concluded that fanatics of Japanese RPGs would still find the game enjoyable due to the compelling and sometimes humorous story, but warned that it does not hold up well to contemporary Japanese RPGs such as Secret of Mana.